 WHILE AT THE SAME TIME,,,

 Throughout NatureWorks’ history, the growing success of the Art Show was due in large part to the Art Show Directors as well as the President and the other officers and volunteers.
 Ken Greenwood, led the way as Art Show Director from 1992 through 2003, during which time the quality of ‘art’ and ‘artists’ at the show grew enormously each year.
 When Ken retired in 2003, Ray Goldsmith took the reins as Art Show Director and the show’s growth and national reputation continued to grow.
 When John Reaves finished his term as President in 2009, he stepped in as Art Show Director.
 He increased the size of the floor space for the show at the Renaissance Tulsa Hotel to over 26,000 square feet in 2013.
 It was a huge success, and the show just got better!
-Pete Messler became Art Show Director in 2013 and will continue that role through the 2018 show, while the NatureWorks Art Show and Sale continues to be one of the premier art shows in the United States.
+Pete Messler became Art Show Director in 2013 and the show continues to be one of the premier art showins in the United States.